 Companies (Accounts) Rules, 2014.

-2024 taken on record by the Board of Directors, None of the Directors are disqualified as on
+31, 2025 taken on record by the Board of Directors, None of the Directors are

 (f) With respect to the adequacy of the internal financial controls over financial reporting of

-(g) In our opinion, managerial remuneration for the year ended March 31, 2024 has been paid
+(g) In our opinion, managerial remuneration for the year ended March 31, 2025 has been

-/ provided by the company to its directors in accordance with the provisions of sec.
-197 read
+paid / provided by the company to its directors in accordance with the provisions of sec.
+197

-Rule 11 ofthe Companies (Audit and Auditors) Rules, 2014, as amended in our opinion and
+with Rule 11 ofthe Companies (Audit and Auditors) Rules, 2014, as amended in our opinion

 i) The company does not have any pending litigations which will have any impact on its